awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – 0
 + **Data Type** – Integer

 The number of seconds to wait during socket read operations before timing out\.
 If the operation takes longer than this threshold, then the connection is closed\.
-When this property is set to 0, the connection does not time out\.
+When this property is set to 0, the connection doesn't time out\.

 This parameter is optional\.